Kleene-Star/KleeneStar.Core/doc/kleenestar.workflow.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

 The workflow management architecture in **KleeneStar.Core** is based on a component-oriented model that enables a clear separation of responsibilities and high extensibility.
 At its center is the `IWorkflowManager`, which as part of the `IComponentManager` forms the central interface for managing workflows.
-It controls the creation, update, removal, and querying of workflows and provides events such as `StatusAdded`, `statusUpdated`, `StatusRemoved`, `WorkflowAdded`, `WorkflowUpdated`, and `WorkflowRemoved` to enable reactive and loosely coupled system integration.
+It controls the creation, update, removal, and querying of workflows and provides events such as `StatusAdded`, `StatusUpdated`, `StatusRemoved`, `WorkflowAdded`, `WorkflowUpdated`, and `WorkflowRemoved` to enable reactive and loosely coupled system integration.

 A workflow is modeled through the IWorkflow interface and contains key properties such as a unique ID, name, status (`TypeWorkflowState`), associated class (`IClass`), timestamps for creation and update, and access control via AccessModifier.
 Access levels such as Private, Protected, Internal, or Public govern visibility and usability of the workflow within and across tenants.

-Each workflow consists of a set of states (IState) and transitions (ITransition).
+Each workflow consists of a set of states (`IState`) and transitions (`ITransition`).
 States are defined by an ID, a name, and a category (`TypeStatusCategory`) such as "ToDo", "InProgress", "Waiting", or "Done".
 Transitions connect two states and include, besides source and target, a collection of conditions (Guards), validation rules (Validators), follow-up actions (PostFunctions), and optional UI elements (Form).
 This structure enables precise control of the object life cycle within a workflow.

 Workflows are versionable and follow defined states such as "Draft", Active", or "Archived".